buhrmi/buhrmi/README.md

 ## Hello Wanderer 👋

 Welcome to my GitHub profile.
 As you can see, everything here is highly professional.
-I am a web developer dabbling with Ruby on Rails, Svelte and Ethereum.

-I'm now trying to put everything I've learned to good use in my [Twitch channel](https://twitch.tv/buhrmi_tv), where you can find me working on the projects below.
+I am a web developer dabbling with Ruby on Rails, Svelte and Ethereum, trying to put everything I've learned so far to good use in my [Twitch channel](https://twitch.tv/buhrmi_tv), where you can sometimes find me working on the projects below.

 ## Current projects